If you’re the parent of twins, you’ve probably had an earful about whether you should dress your twins alike.

 As TwinsBlog points out, babies put out a lot of body fluids.
-Frequent changes in clothing is inevitable.
+Frequent clothing changes are inevitable.
 What they start out wearing in the morning is rarely still on by early afternoon.

 Plus, smart parents pick and choose their fights: who wants to regularly battle multiple toddlers who don’t want to wear a particular outfit?